Roadmap to this page

 Israeli society has increasingly embraced this genocidal rhetoric, overwhelmingly supporting the government and military in carrying out a genocide in Gaza.
 As genocide scholar Raz Segal has observed, “Israeli politics, society and media are awash with annihilatory language against Palestinians in Gaza.”

 Israeli media reflects and amplifies this genocidal fever.
 A Zeteo report examined how Israel’s Channel 14 became a mouthpiece for genocidal incitement—celebrating starving children, airing calls to “wipe Gaza off the face of the earth,” and platforming guests who propose war crimes, including using crop dusters to blanket Gaza in gas and set it on fire.
-Israeli TV commentators regularly cheerlead and encourage the genocide, saying things like:
+Israeli TV commentators regularly cheerlead and encourage genocide, saying things like:

-“Every baby in Gaza is an enemy”
+“Every baby in Gaza is an enemy.”

 “Yes, it is possible to achieve total victory…There’s a finite amount of people in Gaza.”